KatherLab/deepmed-gui/README.md

 ### Visualization
 * Choose a deployed project path.
-* Choose one of the used targets and the desired evaluator.
+* Click on the desired file
-* In the subtabs one can find the top/botton tiles, plots of the chosen evaluator, and the logfile of the deployment.
+    * Images will be visualized in the Image tabs
+    * Tables will be visualized in the Image tabs
+    * The log tab contains the deployment log
+    * the Tiles tab is without function yet